Plater Group launch Tri-Sodium Phosphate Chlorinated

 options including a rotary vacuum dryer which we are using to produce TSP

 Traditional channels have currently very limited supply but at our production plant in Glossop, trials of TSP Chlorinated production have begun with the help of our phosphate consultant, who served for more than 30 years with Albright & Wilson and their successors, Thermphos International BV.
 We are awaiting the results of these pilot plant trials to produce a pink and white version.
-We anticipate having a robust supply by the end of July 2017.

 If you are interested in talking to us about placing an order, please call Rose Davis or Michelle Douglass on 01457 860006.